-Listing 3 assignTransactions() is the main routine that groups the two major steps: accepting and assigning incoming transactions (line 2), and reassigning old transactions (line 3).
+Listing 3 assignTransactions() is the main routine that groups the two major steps: accepting and assigning incoming transactions (line 2), and reassigning old transactions

-Listing 3 assignNewTransactions() accepts incoming transactions from clients of the BigchainDB and assigns transactions to nodes.
+(line 3).

+Listing 3 assignNewTransactions() shows how a node accepts an incoming transaction from a client and assigns it to another node.
+The receiving node first checks if the transaction is valid.
+If it's invalid, an error message is sent back to the client.
+If it's valid (according to the receiving node), it gets randomly assigned to one of the other nodes.
 We assign transactions to a node rather than allowing nodes to grab transactions, because assignment greatly reduces double-spend detections in the block chain building side, and therefore helps throughput.
 We considered assigning nodes deterministically, for example based on the hash of the transaction.
-However, that would be problematic if a malicious node repeatedly inserted a bad transaction into \mathbf{C} , then when it got kicked back to \mathbf{S} , the malicious node got the same transaction again.
-Instead, we assign the node randomly with equal probability to each node, except the current node \mathbf{k} in order to avoid a duplicate vote.
+However, that would be problematic if a malicious node repeatedly inserted a bad transaction into C, then when it got kicked back to S, the malicious node got the same transaction again.
+Instead, we assign the node randomly with equal probability to each node, except the current node k in order to avoid a duplicate vote.

-In the algorithm, line 7 accepts transactions and loops through them; line 8 chooses which node, with uniform probability; line 9 records the assign time (see the next algorithm for why); and line 10 actually assigns the transaction to the chosen node.
+In the algorithm, line 7 accepts transactions and loops through them; line 8 checks the validity of the transaction; line 9 chooses which node to assign the transaction to, with uniform probability; line 11 records the assign time (see the next algorithm for why); and line 12 actually assigns the transaction to the chosen node.